Pay and Pensions FAQ (November 2018)

 What is a P60 Form?

-Your P60 is the summary of your pay and the tax that has been deducted from it in that tax year.
+Your P60 is the summary of your taxable pay and the tax that has been deducted from it during that tax year.

 Why do I have a P60?